divyam-p/MoviesAndActorsNeo4JAPI/README.md

   * for Eclipse :
     * go to File -> Import -> Maven -> Existing Maven Projects and open at location of project
     * Right click the project -> Maven Build.. and input "compile exec:java" in the goals input box
-    * apply and close and then run App.java, the server should have started on port 8080
+    * apply and close and then run App.java, the server should have started on port 8080 to which API calls can be made
+    * A neo4J database also needs to be running with password "1234" on "bolt://localhost:7687"

 # Built With
 * Java